About

 Connie Titterington

-Mara (Miss Mara) knows the power of early music exposure first hand—she can remember listening to the violin on “Fiddler on the Roof” cassette tapes in her childhood car at age six and thinking “I want to do that!”
+Miss Mara knows the power of early music exposure first hand—she can remember listening to the violin on “Fiddler on the Roof” cassette tapes in her childhood car at age six and thinking “I want to do that!”
 Early lessons on violin led to a desire to explore as many instruments as she could.
-Through high school she studied the French Horn, mellophone and trumpet; through private lessons and self study she gained skills in guitar, ukulele and piano.
+Through high school she studied the French horn, mellophone and trumpet; through private lessons and self study she gained skills in guitar, ukulele and piano.
 Her most valuable life experience came from marching the trumpet across the country with the Mandarins Drum and Bugle Corps in 2014, where she learned the true value of dedication.
-Not only was she involved in music growing up, but she took part in many other art forms, including theater, dance and art.
+Not only was she involved in music growing up, but she took part in many other art forms including theater, dance, and art.

-Mara has been teaching private and group piano lessons as well as early childhood music classes for the past two years.
+Mara has been teaching private and group piano lessons as well as early childhood music classes for the past four years.
 She works with students aged three to adult.
-Previous to teaching music, Maraworked as a camp counselor and teacher’s assistant in a Montessori school.
-She is a big proponent of using active engagement, movement and imagination to teach music.
-She makes sure to tailor the classes to the individual pacing needs of each student.
+Prior to teaching music, Mara worked as a camp counselor and teacher’s assistant in a Montessori school.
+She is a big proponent of using active engagement, movement, and imagination to teach music.
+She makes sure to tailor classes to the individual pacing needs of each student.

 Outside of teaching music, Mara loves to read, play with her fluff of a cat and enjoy the sunshine.